omarmahjoubi/GUI-for-laravel/README.md

 # GUI-for-laravel
-Graphical user inteface to develop a web site using Laravel
+Graphical user inteface to develop a web site using Laravel.